Anup Singh of Bikaner: Early life

-Anup Singh was a son of his predecessor Karan Singh, a Mughal vassal.
+Anup Singh was the eldest son of his predecessor and father Karan Singh, also a Mughal vassal.
 In July 1667, while Karan Singh was still alive, the Mughal emperor Aurangzeb conferred on Anup Singh the right to rule Bikaner after his father's death.
 In 1669, Karan Singh died in Aurangabad during the Mughal campaign in the Deccan region, and Anup Singh succeeded him on the throne of Bikaner.

 Military career

 Anup Singh was an absentee ruler, and spent much of his life at the Mughal court or in Mughal campaigns away from Bikaner.
 He participated in the Mughal campaign against the Maratha king Shivaji, as a subordinate of the Mughal general Mahabat Khan.
 As a general of Aurangzeb, Anup Singh led several campaigns in the Deccan region during the 1680s and the 1690s.
 In 1687, he led the Mughal army to capture the Golconda Sultanate, for which Aurangzeb granted him the title Maharaja.
-Aurangzeb also granted him the royal honour of Mara Maratib, and raised his mansabdar rank, first to 3500, and then to 5000.
+Aurangzeb also granted him the royal honour of Mahi Maratib, and raised his mansabdar rank, first to 3500, and then to 5000.

 After the Mughal army captured Bijapur Sultanate in the mid-1680s, Siddi Masud - the Bijapuri governor of Adoni - ruled the Adoni area independently.
 A Mughal army led by Anup Singh captured Adoni in 1689, and Aurangzeb appointed him the governor of Adoni.
 Anup Singh held this post until his death in 1698.
 Bellary was also placed under his charge.